Atcold/pytorch-PPUU/README.md

 > The `actions` is a collection of 2D vectors, encoding the positive and negative acceleration in both *x* and *y* directions.
 > The `lane_cost` and `pixel_proximity_cost` are the task specific costs (see [slides](http://bit.ly/alf-PPUU) for details).
 > The `states` encode position and velocity of the current vehicle and the most closest 6 ones: left/current/right lanes, front/back.
-> Finally, `frames` tells us the snapshot time stamp, so that we can go back to the simulator, and inspect strange situations observed in the observations.
+> Finally, `frames` tells us the snapshot time stamp, so that we can go back to the simulator, and inspect strange situations present in the observations.

 ## Training the world model

 As we have stated above, we need to start by learning how the real world evolve.
 To do so, we train a neural net, which tries to predict what happens next, given that we start in a given *state*, and a specific *action* is performed.
+More precisely, we are going to train an *action conditional variational predictive net*, which resembles much a variational autoencoder (VAE) that has three inputs (concatenated sequence of `states`, `images`, `action`) and its output is set to be the next item in the sequence (`states`, `images`).

 In the code, the world model is shortened as `fm`, which stands for *forward dynamics model*.
 So, let's train the forward dynamics model (`fm`) on the observational dataset.
 This can be done by running: